 Originally Signed Mar 18, 2006

-The University will provide notice to all newly appointed Bargaining Unit members at the University of the time and place of orientation and that during that orientation, up to one 1⁄2 hour will be provided for a representative of the Union to discuss the function of the Union.
+The University will consult with the Union to find a time that is most practical and inclusive, and provide notice to all newly appointed Bargaining Unit members at the University of the time and place of orientation and that during that orientation, up to one ½ hour will be provided for a representative of the Union to discuss the function of the Union.

-The parties are agreed to re-purpose the monies that had been allocated to the HCSA.
-These funds will be used to provide for changes to Articles 13.04 (Course Cancellation), 16.02 (Vision Care), 23.02 (Stipends), 24.05 (Severance) and the balance will be used to create a Professional Development fund for term Sessional Lecturers.
+The parties are agreed to re-purpose the remaining recurring monies that had initially been allocated to the HCSA and subsequently to this LOU.
+These funds will be used to provide for changes to LOU 2 and improvements to Continuing and Term Sessional severance – Articles 24.05 b) and c).

-- b) Travel (excluding travel to UVic) at standard fares
+- Travel (excluding travel to UVic) at standard fares

-- d) Meals while attending the event, up to UVic per diem rates (excluding alcohol)
+- Meals while attending the event, up to UVic per diem rates (excluding alcohol)

-- e) Material costs associate with the event (e.g. creating a conference poster)
+- Material costs associate with the event (e.g. creating a conference poster)

-- f) Professional organization membership fees associated with attendance at the event;
+- Professional organization membership fees associated with attendance at the event;

-- g) Other reasonable expenses agreed to by the committee
+- Other reasonable expenses agreed to by the committee

 Equipment purchasing costs will not be considered for reimbursement.